shitcodebykaushik/linux_tut/Networking/Base.md

  As of now i dont have to touch this section .
 Huh....
 # Encapsulation
 -  The header added by the Network Layer would include things like the source and destination IP addresses.
+-  Header contains the control information such as the source and the detination ,checksum (used for error detection), protocol identifier (specifies the type of the protocol used to encapsulate the data).
+- Payload is the actual data or message being transmitted  it can be anything from the text to image to video ...
 -   The header added by the Transport Layer would include (amongst other things) information specific to the protocol being used .
 - The data link layer also adds a piece on at the end of the transmission, which is used to verify that the data has not been corrupted on transmission; this also has the added bonus of increased security, as the data can't be intercepted and tampered with without breaking the trailer .